salahedarhri/gemvogue-jewelry-store/README.md

 # 💍 GemVogue

-DriveEase is an E-commerce website project for selling jewellery. using Laravel, Tailwind CSS, Alpine.js and Livewire.<br>
+GemVogue is an E-commerce website project for selling jewellery. using Laravel, Tailwind CSS, Alpine.js and Livewire.<br>
 - Visit the Website : <a href="https://gemvogue.fr" target="_blank">GemVogue</a>

 ## 💍 Features